aochagavia/dipt-http/quiche/README.md

 `--wire-version 1 --http-version 'HTTP/0.9' --dgram-proto none`

 # Quiche as HTTP Client over QUIC
-The following example is for a max rtt is 3600 seconds (1h) and a Quinn server with a self-signed certificate
+The following example is an HTTP request with a max rtt is 3600 seconds (1h) and a Quinn server with a self-signed certificate

 ```bash
 cargo run --release --bin quiche-client -- \